Evan Jones (writer): 1960–1967: collaboration with Joseph Losey

 During this same period, Jones wrote The Madhouse on Castle Street for the BBC, who produced it in 1963: a now lost television play featuring the acting debut of Bob Dylan.
 The play was about a boarding house and the director, Philip Saville, hired Dylan to play the lead.
 Dylan found acting to be difficult, however; so Jones rewrote his script to accommodate Dylan as a musician, playing the part of the chorus.
-After filming, Dylan consulted Jones and Saville for their opinions on his then unreleased single "Blowin' in the Wind" (1963), which he performed for them at Saville's home.
+Dylan's single "Blowin' in the Wind" was first performed as part of the play.

 In 1963, Jones also met his second wife, the English actress Joanna Napper (known professionally as Joanna Vogel), when they met eyes at a party; Jones almost came to blows with another man over which of them would drive her home, but prevailed.
-The two would later be married in Jamaica in the mid-1970s, and Joanna Jones later retire from acting.
+The two would later be married in Jamaica in the mid-1970s, and Joanna Jones would retire from acting.
 They had two children, Melissa (born 1965) and Sadie (born 1967).

 Jones collaborated twice more with Losey, writing more of his films than any other single writer.
-Both of these final two films starred Sir Dirk Bogarde.
+Both of these final two films starred Dirk Bogarde.
 Their third film was King and Country (1964), a First World War anti-war drama about the military trial of a deserter.
 It was very well received, earning nominations for four British Academy Awards and two categories at the Venice Film Festival, winning the Volpi Cup.
 In 2023, a restoration of the film was also selected as a Venice Classic.

 Losey (leftmost), Jones (central, cropped) and Vitti (middleground, right) during the production of Modesty Blaise in 1965.

 Jones and Losey's fourth and final project together was Modesty Blaise (1966), a spy comedy based on Peter O'Donnell and Jim Holdaway's eponymous comic strip, starring Monica Vitti.
 Jones wrote the screenplay to be a Surrealistic parody of the James Bond films, attracting the attention of Harry Saltzman and Albert R. Broccoli.
 The production was fraught with Jones rewriting large portions of the script during shooting; and, although he was uncredited, Harold Pinter, another of Losey's friends and frequent collaborators, made additional contributions to the script, likely due to Jones and Losey having conflicting ideas on the project.
 Jones expressed his unhappiness with the final film, stating that he thought it was "dreadful" and "embarrassing", though the film achieved a cult status, going on to be a major influence on the Austin Powers film series.